isaack2808/ERC-721MintingCollectibles/README.md

 Start minting.

 Notes, to do:  Create interface for viewing minted items.
 Artiststradingcard.com currently uses Open Sea to view the art cards they've minted with this code.
+To view their cards go to :  https://opensea.io/category/artiststradingcard

 Done by Isaac Kenley 2019 ikenley1977@gmail.com